akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 38 – The Forester’s Horn
+## Chapter 39 – The horn that meant danger

 1. How does Godfrey escape from the chapel storeroom?
 2. What does Beatrice use to cut her ropes?
 Why is that clever?